 The selected events appear in a circle centered on the ct axis.
 This animation shows how these events get boosted.
 As you can see, the usual toothpaste effect still applies: some events are squeezed toward the origin, while others are stretched away from it.

-The important point here is that the boost transformation for these events on the light cone can be interpreted as applying to photon vectors as well.
+The important point here is that the boost transformation for these events on the light cone can be interpreted as applying to wave vectors as well.
 The reason this works is because, as mentioned above, the photon vector is a 4-vector.
-So, the boost transformation for events also defines how the 4 parts of the photon vector change during a boost, in the same way it does for events.
+So, the boost transformation for events also defines how the 4 parts of the wave vector change during a boost, in the same way it does for events.
 It's the exact same math, and the exact same geometry.
 So, the boost transformation for these events shows how to calculate the change in frequency and direction of photons.

 The ellipse in the animation shows two important effects: